Assets of community value

 Registration of buildings or open spaces as an asset of community value (ACV) is intended to give communities the opportunity to secure the continued use of the asset.
 This does not stop the sale or loss of such assets, but does give the community a six-month period once a sale has been announced to prepare a bid to secure the ACV's continued use for the community.

-View the current ACV register for Newark and Sherwood (PDF File, 440kb).
+View the current ACV Register 20 January 2023 (PDF File, 124kb).
 Registration as an ACV lasts for five years.

 How to register an ACV

 Nominations should be made using our ACV nomination form (PDF File, 242kb).
 You should include as much evidence as possible to assist us in our decision making.
 We’ll consider nominations in line with our evaluation criteria for an ACV (PDF File, 224kb).